 The Elantra sedan gets a slight exterior makeover and a new Sport trim.
 A new 2.0-liter engine replaces the 1.8-liter in the GT, Elantra Coupe and Sport sedan.
 Other changes include revised wheels, updated navigation radio with Pandora app, Hill Start Assist and Driver Selectable Steering made standard on some trims.
 The GLS sedan trim is renamed SE, while the Coupe is reduced to a single trim.

-Standard on the Limited sedan, the Elantra's rear-seat heating is an exclusive in this segment and just one more way Hyundai is turning up the heat on the competition.
+HEATED REAR SEATS Standard on the Limited sedan, the Elantra's rear-seat heating is the kind of creature comfort that would cost extra even in a luxury car.
+It is almost unheard of in this segment, and just one more way Hyundai is turning up the heat on the competition.